🔐 Security & Audits

 }

 Why this matters: Many historical exploits begin by driving the victim program from an attacker-controlled program.
-If our instruction is reached as a sub-instruction (via CPI) by a foreign program, we halt execution immediately.
+If the AggreLend instruction is reached as a sub-instruction (via CPI) by a foreign program, the smart contract halts execution immediately.

-Runtime Logs (Example) These are representative logs from AggreLend’s CPI checks—showing awareness of the entire transaction, not just our instruction:
+Runtime Logs (Example) These are representative logs from AggreLend’s CPI checks—showing awareness of the entire transaction, not just AggreLend instruction:

 Rust